Point Loma Campus and Facilities

 Residential Computing

 PLNU has extensive wireless coverage across our campuses including the residence halls.
-While there is limited access to the wired network, wireless is the preferred connection type.
-There is twenty-four-hours-a-day, seven-days-a-week access to the network from the convenience of the student’s rooms for email, research, web browsing, etc. It is highly recommended that students bring a computer, preferably a laptop or tablet, to campus as these offer the most flexibility.
-During New Student Orientation (NSO), students receive information and assistance connecting to the PLNU network as well as their accounts.
+There is 24/7 access to the network from the convenience of the student’s rooms for email, research, web browsing, etc. It is highly recommended that students bring a computer, preferably a laptop or tablet, to campus as these offer the most flexibility.
+During Welcome Week, students receive information and assistance connecting to the PLNU network as well as their accounts.

-The Help Center is available for students who have technology questions related to accessing PLNU provided resources (i.e. troubleshooting connectivity and account access issues).
-Students may also visit the Help Center, located on the third floor of Ryan Learning Center.
-Assistance for PLNU-related technology is available by phone and email:
+The Solution Center is available for students who have technology questions related to accessing PLNU provided resources (i.e. troubleshooting connectivity and account access issues).
+Students may also visit the Solution Center, located on the third floor of Ryan Learning Center.
+Assistance for PLNU-related technology is also available by phone and email:

 Centers and Institutes